LIMA - Legal Issues in Museum Administration

 Each spring since 1973, OGC co-sponsors a three-day course with the American Law Institute – Continuing Legal Education (ALI-CLE).
 The course is attended by museum administrators, trustees, and attorneys.

-The Office of General Counsel invites you to attend the forty-seventh annual Legal Issues in Museum Administration conference, to be held Wednesday through Friday, March 29 - 31, 2019 at the Washington Hilton, Washington, DC.
+The Office of General Counsel invites you to attend the fifty-first annual Legal Issues in Museum Administration conference, to be offered both in-person in Philadelphia, PA and virtually as a live webcast from May 17 - 19, 2023.

 Why You Should Attend